lambdaclass/concrete/ROADMAP.md

     solver/kernel evidence class, pins counterexample output, records solver name/version/encoding hash, and proves ordinary linear/bv obligations stay on `omega`/`bv_decide` rather than drifting into external SMT.
-4. Add a small set of interesting end-of-Phase-2 VC/SMT examples.
-These are not a second flagship phase and not a broad workload ladder; each example must force one named VC/SMT surface and carry an oracle or report gate.
-Good
-    candidates:
+4. Add a red-team VC/SMT gate — the explicit "try to break everything" item.
+    It is implied by the validation artifact but important enough to stand alone: pin that every adversarial input stays a non-proof or an honest diagnostic, never a misleading green.
+Ship as fixtures plus a `check_*` gate so each stays a regression, not a one-time audit.
+Cases:
+    - malformed / edge contracts (empty, deeply nested, huge literals, `i32::MIN`, non-literal divisor, un-negatable guards) → no crash, honest `unproven`;
+    - a fake / garbage `z3` on `PATH` (non-`sat/unsat` output, crash, a model
+      naming an undeclared variable) → `solver_error`, never proof;
+    - a `sat` query that *looks* provable → `counterexample`, never proof;
+    - an obligation outside the SMT / omega fragment → no query / `unproven`, not silently dropped;
+    - stale facts (mismatched `#[proof_fingerprint]`, drifted spec) → `stale`;
+    - negative-operand division (Lean floor vs Concrete truncate-to-zero) → not lowered, not mis-proved;
+    - a guard variable reassigned before its assert → stale hypothesis dropped.
-    - `packet_window`: parse a fixed packet window where header length, payload offset, and checksum slice bounds must line up.
-Demonstrates mixed bounds, div/mod, and source-level counterexamples for bad lengths.
+5. `packet_window`: parse a fixed packet window where header length, payload offset, and checksum slice bounds must line up.
+Mixed bounds, div/mod, and source-level counterexamples for bad lengths.
-    - `fixed_point_filter`: Q-format arithmetic with `#[overflow_checked]`,
+6. `fixed_point_filter`: Q-format arithmetic with `#[overflow_checked]` — kernel-
-      showing kernel-proved linear bounds, SMT-owned nonlinear products, and an oracle over sample vectors.
+    proved linear bounds, SMT-owned nonlinear products, and an oracle over sample vectors.
-    - `chunked_hash_padding`: HMAC-shaped block-count arithmetic over a small toy hash, demonstrating why SMT helps with symbolic padding summaries while byte/word facts stay in ProofKit/`bv_decide`.
+7. `chunked_hash_padding`: HMAC-shaped block-count arithmetic over a small toy hash — why SMT helps with symbolic padding summaries while byte/word facts stay in ProofKit / `bv_decide`.
-    - `rate_limiter`: guarded branch/path feasibility over counters and caps,
+8. `rate_limiter`: guarded branch / path feasibility over counters and caps —
-      showing SMT over path facts and a false-postcondition counterexample when a guard is weakened.
+    SMT over path facts, and a false-postcondition counterexample when a guard is weakened.
-    - `ring_buffer_indices`: wraparound index arithmetic with fixed capacity, demonstrating which facts stay kernel-owned and which require explicit solver trust or a future replay lemma.
+9. `ring_buffer_indices`: wraparound index arithmetic with fixed capacity — which facts stay kernel-owned and which require explicit solver trust or a future replay lemma.
-    Each one must show default no-SMT behavior, `--smt` behavior, provenance, replay status, policy effect, and at least one negative variant that stays a non-proof.
-If an example needs language features from Phase 9 or runtime obligations from Phase 8, keep it as a README stub that names the blocker instead of faking the result.
+    Items 5-9 are end-of-Phase-2 examples: not a second flagship phase and not a broad workload ladder.
+Each forces one named VC/SMT surface and must show default no-SMT behavior, `--smt` behavior, provenance, replay status, policy effect, and at least one negative variant that stays a non-proof.
+If an example needs Phase 9 language features or Phase 8 runtime obligations, ship it as a README stub naming the blocker rather than faking the result.

 ## Phase 3: ObligationCore Pipeline Consolidation